Did Red Paint Poison the Maya Civilization?

 Old mercury thermometers contain liquid mercury, which is toxic if released. @wikimedia

-In Korea, a traditional red pigment called gyeongmyeon jusa (경면주사) also contained mercury.
-Today, mercury is still used in thermometers, barometers, batteries, catalysts, fluorescent lights, and dental amalgams.
+In Korea, traditional red pigment called "Gyeongmyeon Jusa" also contains mercury.
+Even today, mercury is still used in things like thermometers, batteries, catalysts, and dental fillings.

 Further Reading